Social Icons

 Directed by Quentin Tarantino

-This Academy Award-winning screenplay was done by Quentin Tarantino, the story is nonlinear and the screenplay is rich, and the movie is full of stars.
-Tarantino’s dream of making the movie look bigger than it actually is, was achieved.
-Made with 8.5 million dollars, the movie looked like it was made with more.
-The story arc, although it curves around 3 main and distinctive people and 3 main distinctive stories, it still has a way of reeling you in and keeping you attentive without losing you along the way.
+This Academy Award-winning screenplay was done by Quentin Tarantino.
+The story is nonlinear, the screenplay is rich, and the movie is full of stars.
+Tarantino’s dream of making the movie look bigger than it actually is was achieved.
+Made with $8.5 million, the movie looks like it was made with more.
+The story arc, although it revolves around three main and distinctive people with three main, distinct stories, still manages to reel you in and keep you attentive without losing you along the way.

-Meant to be a trilogy of three shorts, rather than a full length feature, it was first written by Roger Avary in the fall of 1990, while Tarantino worked on the script development 2 years after, the movie was then picked up for production by Columbia TriStar, who later dropped the movie because they felt the movie was too long, out of place, and it was too low budgeted, before the producer Bender shipped it off to Miramax.
+Meant to be a trilogy of three shorts rather than a full-length feature, it was first written by Roger Avary in the fall of 1990.
+Tarantino worked on the script development two years after, and the movie was later picked up for production by Columbia TriStar.
+However, they dropped the movie, feeling it was too long, out of place, and too low-budget before producer Bender shipped it off to Miramax.

-The movie is depicted in a nonlinear tale also the narrative is presented out of sequence, it is about three main characters.
+The movie is depicted in a nonlinear tale, and the narrative is presented out of sequence.
+It’s about three main characters.

-We have first a mob hitman Vincent Vega (John Travolta) who was hired to kill Butch Coolidge (Bruce Willis).
+First, we have mob hitman Vincent Vega (John Travolta), who was hired to kill Butch Coolidge (Bruce Willis).

-Then we have a prizefighter Butch Coolidge, who double-crossed a mobster by winning a bout that he took money for throwing.
+Then we have prizefighter Butch Coolidge, who double-crossed a mobster by winning a bout he had taken money for throwing.

-And the last main cast Jules Winnfield (Samuel L. Jackson) is Vincent’s partner who felt he has heard a calling from God to leave the hitman life, when he was shot and the shooter misses.
+Lastly, there’s Jules Winnfield (Samuel L. Jackson), Vincent’s partner, who feels he has heard a calling from God to leave the hitman life after surviving an assassination attempt when the shooter misses.

-Each story is interwoven and intersects at various parts; if well put together, the movie makes one whole, complete picture.
+Each story is interwoven and intersects at various points, and if well put together, the movie creates one whole, complete picture.

-Before this, John Travolta was losing his edge in his movies and Willis was finding it hard to make a good movie after many big budget flops, after this flick they both got their edge back.
-For financing, Miramax (the film's distributors) totally financed the film, and paid all the main actors the same per week wage regardless of their status.
+Before this, John Travolta was losing his edge in his movies, and Willis was struggling to make a successful film after many big-budget flops.
+After this flick, they both got their edge back.
+For financing, Miramax (the film's distributors) fully financed the film and paid all the main actors the same weekly wage, regardless of their status.

-The movie was a huge financial success, making over 200 million from its 8.5 million production, and it was a good introduction to Tarantino’s film style of nonlinear story arc.
+The movie was a huge financial success, making over $200 million from its $8.5 million production, and it was a great introduction to Tarantino’s film style of nonlinear story arcs, which he used in later movies.

-Pulp fiction is a nice addition to movies on your shelf; it won an Academy Award and a BAFTA award for Best Original Screenplay for both Quentin Tarantino and Roger Avary.
-It also gave Samuel L. Jackson a BAFTA award for Best Supporting Actor.
+Pulp Fiction is a nice addition to any movie collection.
+It won an Academy Award and a BAFTA Award for Best Original Screenplay for both Quentin Tarantino and Roger Avary.
+It also earned Samuel L. Jackson a BAFTA Award for Best Supporting Actor.

 0 comments: